Jardo72/AWS-Sandbox/S3-Notifications-Lambda/README.md

 PTS ...
 Points
 ```

-The calculation of standings, namely the tie-breaking procedure, is simplified.
+The calculation of standings, namely the tie-breaking procedure, is simplified - no head-to-head metric is used.
 If two or more teams are tied in points, the standing of the teams is determined in the following order:
 - The greater differential between goals for and against.
 - The greater ratio between goals for and against.